JosueAmaral15/protocolos-simplicidade/pt/PROTOCOLO_SIMPLICIDADE_2.md

     """
     Build substitution map matching keys by their VALUES (not names).

-    This function compares translation values between old and new JSON files to detect orphaned keys that need updating.
+    This function compares translation values between old and new DATA files to detect feature that need updating.
 It ignores key names and focuses solely on value equality.

     Args: